-An in/out referendum on Britain's membership of the EU will be held in 2017 - if not before
+An in/out referendum on Britain's membership could be held as soon as this summer

 US and Japan among countries to agree largest trade pact in two decades

 US whistleblower pokes fun at former bosses on micro-blogging site

 EU-brokered deals hailed as a 'big achievement' that could help reduce tensions between Serbia and its majority ethnic Albanian neighbour

 Economic targets remain ambitious and the political situation is far from settled